MrMathias/twitchy_the_bot/README.md

 #Running

-The script only runs once, then exits.
-You need to run it on a cron job/schedule however often you want it to run.
-The recommended time is every 10 minutes.

-Alternatively, you can add a while loop and a time.sleep(600) so it will run continually, but only loop every 10 minutes.
+The script is intended to be used with a scheduler.
+If you simply want to run the code continuesly, a while loop and sleep() should be added to the script.

 #Contact